 So if you don’t think Instagram has any bugs in its code, I present to you Exhibit A (here’s where I’d post the list of accounts I just can’t seem to scrub, but since they’re private profiles that probably isn’t cool).

-After the second attempt to remove these pending requests, the action block expired sometime over night.
+After the second attempt to remove these pending requests, the action block expired at some point over night.
 The strange length of the block leads me to think there’s something to this theory, but only the devs at Insta know for sure, and they’re not talking.

 Yes, it’s all a conspiracy by the guys with the funny little hats in the funny little cars.